brianberns/FYampaSynth/Readme.md

 FYampaSynth uses [NAudio](https://github.com/naudio/NAudio) to generate sound, and hence is Windows-only.
 ## Example
-A simple sine-wave oscillator can be created as follows:
+A simple sine wave can be generated as follows:
 ```
 let sf = Synth.oscSine 440.0   // A above middle C
 ```

-This signal function takes
+This signal function maps "control values" to "samples", where a control value is an arbitrary floating-point value
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgwNjkzNzYyOSw1NDMzMTM4NzVdfQ==
+eyJoaXN0b3J5IjpbMTk5MDQ2MDA2MCw1NDMzMTM4NzVdfQ==
 -->